maxsteep/ECE444-F2021-Lab6/readme.md

 as stated on the github comment.

 The above is the only meaningful addition that I have contributed thus far.
-The decision to implement a tutorual guide was undertaken due to the fact authenticaion is an external module and relies on Google services and a multitude of additional services, packages, and components.
+The decision to implement a tutorial guide was undertaken due to the fact authentication is an external module and relies on Google services and a multitude of additional services, packages, and components.

-No other native self developed methods was added to the functioanlity as of yet, due to the fact that the React frontend has only been very recently completed, and I am still learning how to do anything meaningful with flask and back end.
+No other native self developed methods was added to the functionality as of yet, due to the fact that the React frontend has only been very recently completed, and I am still learning how to do anything meaningful with flask and back end.

+I will most definitely add more self-reliant functionality in the upcoming weeks.

 # What are the pros and cons of TDD?
 Pros: